klendathu2k/Obsidian/Rucio Notes.md

 Once *closed* the dataset or container *stays closed*... they cannot be reopened.
 (They can be repaired if something is *LOST*).

+... but "reopen" command exists... for priveleged users?

 ### [Rucio Storage Elements](https://rucio.cern.ch/documentation/rucio_storage_element)

 RSE == Rucio Storage Element... the smallest unit of storage space... logical abstraction...  unique ID plus metadata....